EverydayDesignStudio/arduino-server-controlled-led/README.md

 You'll also need to figure out how to make a device on your local network public to the rest of the internet.
 Every router has different steps to achieve this.

 ### Domain Name
 You don't actually need a domain name.
-You could just point people to an IP address such as: `[http://69.172.169.8:801](http://69.172.169.8:801)` <br>
+You could just point people to an IP address such as: [http://69.172.169.8:801](http://69.172.169.8:801) <br>
 `69.172.169.8` is the public IP address for my router. <br>
 `801` is the port I specified in the Arduino sketch. <br>

-However, it is cleaner if you have a domain name (check out [Name Cheap](https://www.namecheap.com)).
+However, it is cleaner if you have a domain name.
+I recommend [Name Cheap](https://www.namecheap.com) for buying a domain name.

-Then you'll need to point that domain name to the public `IPaddress:port`
+Once you have a domain you'll need to point it to the public `IPaddress:port`

 ### Security
 It is not good practice to store your WiFi Password in plaintext like it is shown in the Sketch, but this is another whole topic.
 You can look up separate tutorials on Arduino server security.